There are many treatment options for

 What can help:

-- Non-hormonal medications (ask your doctor what is suitable for you)
+- Non-hormonal medications (ask your doctor what is suitable for you).

-- Lifestyle changes (cooling strategies, light layers, gentle exercise, alcohol/caffeine review)
+- Lifestyle changes (cooling strategies, light layers, gentle exercise, alcohol/caffeine review).

-- Vaginal moisturizers for dryness/comfort
+- Vaginal moisturisers for dryness/comfort.

-- Talking with others who are experiencing the same thing; ask for a referral to a menopause-after-cancer service.
+- Talking with others who are experiencing the same thing.

 Complementary therapies with an evidence base